ianilam/cloud_ml_final_project/benchmarks/mnist-benchmark/README.md

+If running the mnist-benchmark test on Prince, use the following commond:

+`time python -m cProfile -o cprofile_log1 main.py --epochs 1`

-uses cProfile and outputs stats into "/logs"
+This program uses cProfile and outputs stats into "/logs".

-to look at the stats
+To look at the stats:
 ```
 import pstats
 p = pstats.Stats([outputfile_name])